 The Perfect Background For Custom Calligraphy

-Handwritten calligraphy looks even better when you have a background that reflects visually what the text says.
+Handwritten calligraphy looks even better when you have a perfect background that reflects visually what the text says.
 If you have looked around my site, you’ll notice that 99% of my pieces have some decorative background- it can be a personal photograph, or the perfect background that graphically reflects your text.
 I STRONGLY encourage you to stretch out of your comfort zone and not choose a “parchment” or plain background.
 Art combined with your custom calligraphy text will really make it special and unique and add to your enjoyment of the piece every time you look at it!

-How to find the perfect photograph for your calligraphy gift
+Finding the perfect photograph for your calligraphy gift

+You may find lots of pictures you love, but it still may not work with the calligraphy.
 You may love a particular photo but you have to consider how it will work with the calligraphy text.
 Here’s the thing I look for- where am I going to be able to put the text?